jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Batch Processing with Spark.md

 And this is our result:
 ![[Screenshot 2024-03-01 at 4.05.51 PM.png]]

-Filter returns either true or false and it is used to discard records. **Map** is applied to every element (row) of the RDD and it gives us something else as a result.
-Let's create our function which will be applied to all the elements:
+Filter returns either true or false and it is used to discard records.

+In order to do the GroupBy operation, we will first need to create a pair for each row of the form (key, value).
+In our example of GroupBy before, we grouped by the pickup hour and zone, then selected columns giving the sum of the total amounts and the number of records per key.
+To create this key-value pair, we will use **map** which applies a function to every element (row) of the RDD and it gives us something else as a result.
+Let's create our function to return the key-value pair for a given row:
 ```python
 def prepare_for_grouping(row):
 	# key is hour and zone